 Slide the cake into the oven and bake for 3½ hours or until when a skewer is inserted into the middle of the cake and it comes out clean and you can hear no sizzling noise coming from the cake.
 Mind your ears and face if you choose to listen to your cake!!

 Remove the cake from the oven and then using a skewer make a few holes in the top of a cake and spoon over 2 tablespoons of brandy.
-Leave the cake to cool completely before removing it from the tin.
+Leave the cake to cool completely before removing from the tin.

-Once the cake is cold wrap it up nice and securely in a double sheet of greaseproof paper and store in an airtight container.
+Once the cake is cold, wrap it up nice and securely in a double sheet of greaseproof paper and store in an airtight container.
 If you don’t have a large enough container, you can wrap the cake in a double sheet of foil after it has been wrapped in the greaseproof paper.
 But don’t wrap the cake directly in foil, as the acid in the fruit can cause corrosion and mould can develop.

 Recipe notes and suggestions: